johnsfarrell/djmixes/server/README.md

 ## Testing

 The command below will run all REST API tests, (included in the `tests` directory):
+To run backend test, please have the db clear and start the server before running

 ```bash
 npm run test